-The H&R Block Artspace and the Spencer Museum of Art at the University of Kansas are pleased to present the first North American exhibition by the Xijing Men, the internationally renowned, project-based collaborative team of Tsuyoshi Ozawa (Japan), Chen Shaoxiong (China) and Gimhongsok (Korea).
+The H&R Block Artspace and the Spencer Museum of Art at the University of Kansas present the first North American exhibition by the Xijing Men, the internationally renowned, project-based collaborative team of Tsuyoshi Ozawa (Japan), Chen Shaoxiong (China) and Gimhongsok (Korea).

 The Xijing Men hail, conceptually, from the fictitious city of Xijing, an imaged political entity in East Asia.
 The term Xijing is composed of Chinese characters meaning "western capital" (the city's name would be saikyō in Japanese and suhkyung in Korean).
 The word play has roots in the names of real cities: Beijing ("northern capital"), Nanjing ("southern capital") and Tokyo, known in Chinese as Donjing ("eastern capital").